 The stem should be cut about one inch (2.5 cm) from the ground just before the plant flowers.
 Peppermint can be harvested two to three times in a single growing season.

-As well as other mints, a number of diseases can affect peppermint, and insects, weeds, and nematodes also can cause problems.
+As well as other mints, a number of diseases can affect peppermint, and insects, weeds, and nematodes can also cause problems.

 - Other uses Perfume, Repellent